RemoteTechnologiesGroup/RemoteTech/guide/index.md

 :   This button cycles through four views of the network: no overlay, all omni-to-omni links in light brown, all dish-to-dish or omni-to-dish links in orange, and all links.
 All links that *could* be used for a connection are shown, even if they are not being used.

 ![Fourth button](icon_targets.png)
 :   This button pulls up a window listing all dishes on the current craft, as well as their targets.
-Dishes marked in green are activated, those marked in red are retracted.
+Dishes marked in green are activated, those marked in red are deactivated.
 Clicking on any dish in the list will pull up the target selection window for that dish.
 You cannot activate or deactivate dishes from this window; you will have to right-click or use an action group.

 RemoteTech also adds one button to the right side of the map view, below the planet/ship information button.
 Clicking this button will open a list of loaded ships; clicking on any ship will center the map view on that ship.